mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 ### MAINWORLD DATA

-Marhaban has a 21 hour day and a 358 day year, which is remarkably close to the Terran standard.
+Marhaban has a 21 hour day and a 358 day year, which is remarkably close to the [[Terra|Terran]] standard.
 Marhaban's axial tilt is very small but its orbit is slightly erratic leading to frequent (in geological terms) climate shifts that have had a major impact on Bwaps and their development.
 The planet has no moon but the suns generate tides of 30–60 centimeters.

 Marhaban has a warm and hospitable climate with temperatures averaging 32oC and a sea-level air pressure of 1.05 standard atmospheres.
 The atmosphere is composed primarily of nitrogen, oxygen and water vapour, with trace amounts of carbon dioxide and other gaseous molecules making it breathable with humidity averaging 98%.
 There are no major pollutants or other oddities.
 Due to the high humidity, weather patterns include a heavy amount of precipitation, with rain occurring on most days throughout the year depending on topographical and seasonal variations.